antrea-io/antrea/docs/multicluster/user-guide.md

 If you'd like to build Multi-cluster Controller Docker image locally, you can follow the following steps:

-1. Go to your local `antrea` source tree, run `make antrea-mc-controller`, and you will get a new image named `antrea/antrea-mc-controller:latest` locally.
+1. Go to your local `antrea` source tree, run `make build-antrea-mc-controller`, and you will get a new image named `antrea/antrea-mc-controller:latest` locally.
 2. Run `docker save antrea/antrea-mc-controller:latest > antrea-mcs.tar` to save
 the image.